-From high-stakes murder trials to corporate disputes, these dramas keep the audience on the edge of their seats and educate them about the inner workings of the South-Korean justice system.
+From high-stakes murder trials to corporate disputes, Korean legal dramas always keeps viewers on the edge of their seats and it’s a feeling I LOVE.

 These underrated gems often slip under the radar, but they are equally worth a watch for those who love crime and legal thrillers.

 In this article, I will list some of the best underrated legal Kdramas worth watching.

 Here are 25 not-so-popular legal Korean dramas to check out ASAP: